KULeuven-Diepenbeek/osc-course/content/ch3-introCPU/1_lab_assembly.md

 Write both options in Assembly (using ADDi and ADDd instructions) showing clearly how they're different.

 _Note: this shows that a single statement in C can often compile to 2 or even more assembly instructions, and the implications are often subtle!_

+_Note: when used in while/for loops (see Exercise 1 and 2), it typically doesn't matter if you do --X or X--, they both end up the same in those cases_